hyssostech/sketch-thru-plan-sdk-net/samples/SpeechSample/README.md

 Since the transcription is handled by an embedded plugin, the app needs to include a call to activate recognition.

-THat is done right after the pen down notification is sent to STP.
+That is done right after the pen down notification is sent to STP.
 The call to `RecognizeOnceAsync()` initiates an asynchronous operation.
 This methods takes the Id of the audio source device.
 If `null`, the default microphone is used.